Impulse measurements enhanced with squeezed readout light: Introduction

 It is increasingly common in modern tests of fundamental physics, like gravitational-wave detection \cite{harry2010advanced,somiya2012detector,acernese2014advanced} or dark matter searches \cite{brubaker2018first,dixit2021searching}, for quantum noise to be the dominant source of noise.
 This implies that one must engineer the quantum noise in order to mitigate its effects and increase the science reach of these quantum-limited experiments \cite{caves1981quantum,aasi2013enhanced, mcculler2020frequency-dependent,backes2021quantum,malnou2019squeezed, ghosh2022combining}.
 As such, the theory of quantum measurement has become increasingly relevant in fundamental physics in recent years~\cite{beckey2023quantum}.

-Quantum noise reduction is particularly relevant for table-top experiments involving the optomechanical measurement of levitated sensors operating close to the quantum limit~\cite{gonzalez2021levitodynamics, delic2020cooling, tebbenjohanns2021quantum, magrini2021Realtime, ranfagni2022two, kamba2022optical,moore2021Searching}.
-By measuring the position of trapped particles, these experiments act as sensitive probes of forces or changes in momentum~\cite{mason2019continuous, Monteiro:2020qiz,Monteiro:2020wcb,Carney:2022pku}.
+Quantum noise reduction is particularly relevant for table-top experiments involving the optomechanical measurement of levitated sensors operating close to the quantum limit~\cite{ delic2020cooling, tebbenjohanns2021quantum, magrini2021Realtime, ranfagni2022two, kamba2022optical}.
+These systems have many exciting applications ranging from electric and gravitational field sensing~\cite{moore2014Search,Monteiro:2020qiz} to searches for new physics beyond the standard model~\cite{moore2021Searching,blakemore2021Search}.
+Ref.~\cite{gonzalez-ballestero2021levitodynamics} gives a thorough review of applications of levitated sensors, most of which operate by measuring the position of trapped particles, resulting in sensitive probes of forces or changes in momentum~\cite{mason2019continuous, Monteiro:2020qiz,Monteiro:2020wcb,Carney:2022pku}.
 In this paper, we study the quantum limits that arise when using such set-ups to detect weak, approximately instantaneous impulses, and how to surpass them.

-As we will see below, the relevant figure of merit when attempting to sense an instantaneous change in momentum is the \textit{momentum threshold}~\cite{clerk2004Quantumlimited,Ghosh:2019rsc}
+As we will see below, the relevant figure of merit when attempting to sense an instantaneous change in momentum is the \textit{momentum threshold}~\cite{clerk2004Quantumlimited,ghosh2020backaction}

 which is given in terms of the force power spectral density $S_{FF}(\nu)$ at angular frequency $\nu$.
 This threshold is a measure of the minimum resolvable impulse or momentum ``kick'', and is lower bounded $\Delta p \geq \sqrt{m \omega_m}$ for coherent input states.
 Crucially, $\Delta p$ depends on the noise at all frequencies, which makes determining the benefit of using quantum-enhanced strategies, like squeezed light, non-trivial.
 If only frequency-independent squeezed light is used, the force power spectral density (PSD) will be lowered over some frequency bandwidth but will increase elsewhere.
 Thus, it is not, a priori, clear what benefit frequency-independent squeezed light has to offer in impulse sensing.